 1. VICYPAA STATEMENT OF PURPOSE

 VICYPAA is a committee comprising of young members of Alcoholics Anonymous with approximately 10 years or less of sobriety.
-VICYPAA aims to give all members of Alcoholics Anonymous a safe place to go during high-risk times of the year, promote unity between young people in recovery and assist the wider membership of AA Victoria in being better prepared to carry the message to
+VICYPAA aims to give all members of Alcoholics Anonymous a safe place to go during high-risk times of the year, promote unity between young people in recovery and assist the wider membership of Alcoholics Anonymous in Victoria in being better prepared to carry the message to

 the young alcoholic.
 VICYPAA show young people it is possible to have fun AND stay sober.

 We raise funds to hold an annual convention with a guest speaker, the theme of which should be appealing toward the young in recovery, but inclusive of all.
 VICYPAA Distribute surplus funds back into the Alcoholics Anonymous service structure.
 VicYPAA’s primary purpose is to promote staying sober and helping other alcoholics to achieve sobriety; and in doing so to show how sobriety and service can be fun and fulfilling

 2. ANNUAL GENERAL MEETING